Primary and secondary legislation

+By jurisdiction

 Australia

 In Australian law, primary legislation includes acts of the Commonwealth Parliament and state or territory parliaments.
 Secondary legislation, formally called legislative instruments, are regulations made according to law by the executive or judiciary or other specified bodies which have the effect of law.
 Secondary legislation amounts to about half of Commonwealth law by volume.
 Although it is made by the executive, secondary legislation is still scrutinised by parliament and can be disallowed by a resolution of either house of parliament.

 Canada

 In Canadian law, primary legislation (also called statute law) consists of acts of the Parliament of Canada and the legislatures of the provinces.
 Secondary legislation (also called regulation) includes laws made by federal or provincial Order in Council by virtue of an empowering statute previously made by the parliament or legislature.

-Civil law jurisdictions

-In civil law systems, a parliament issues primary legislation, with lesser bodies granted powers to issue delegated legislation.
-Action for judicial review of the validity of secondary legislation may be brought before a court—e.g., the constitutional court.
-(Note: In 2015, Italy's Constitutional Court for the first time involved itself in the core of parliamentary procedure, issuing a judgment (n.
-32/2014) protecting the balance of power from the combined effects of maxi-amendments and confidence being asked of it by the government.)